 Number of (2 hour) lectures: 10 Lectures/seminars of 2 hours each

-Required preparation by students: read the compulsory course materials; participation in class, prepare questions and cases; prepare individual and/or group presentations; find and analyze additional materials to prepare for such assignments.
+Required preparation by students: read the compulsory course materials; prepare questions and cases; prepare individual and/or group presentations; find and analyze additional materials to prepare for such assignments.

 Assessment method(s) and the weighting of each form of assessment towards the final grade